NebulaEngineering/pcsc-agnostic-daemon/README.md

 pcsc-agnostic-daemon --help
 Usage of pcsc-agnostic-daemon:
   -certpath string
-    	path to certificate file, if this option wasn't defined the application will create a new certificate in "$HOME" -f	don't Create files if they don't exist?
+    	[ssl enable required] path to certificate file, if this option wasn't defined the application will create a new certificate in "$HOME"
+  -f	don't Create files if they don't exist?
   -keypath string
-    	path to key file, if this option and "certpath" option weren't defined the application will create a new pair key in "$HOME"
+    	[ssl enable required] path to key file, if this option and "certpath" option weren't defined the application will create a new pair key in "$HOME"
   -port int
-    	port in local socket to LISTEN (socket = localhost:port) (default 1215)
+    	port in local socket to LISTEN (socket = localhost:port) (default 1216) -ssl
+	enable ssl local service?
 ```